thesua7/Number-Wizard-Console-/README.md

-# Some games by learing unity2D
+# Some games by learning unity2D